 - Proper communication (or pingable) between any two servers

-- Routers outside your AS are only responsible to send the packet to your own AS, and the packet may enter from any node.
+- Routers outside your AS are only responsible for sending the packet to your own AS, and the packet may enter from any node.
 Your own node needs to forward the packet to the correct node.

 - You may use these schemes:

-- A full-mesh VPN with Tinc, ZeroTier One, etc, so each two servers are connected directly.
+- A full-mesh VPN with Tinc, ZeroTier One, etc., so any two servers can talk directly.

-- point-to-point tunnels with OpenVPN, WireGuard, etc, so each two servers are connected directly.
+- point-to-point tunnels with OpenVPN, WireGuard, etc., so any two servers can talk directly.

-- (Relatively Dangerous) Use OpenVPN, WireGuard, etc to create less than tunnels, but make sure there is a path between each two servers (intermediate nodes allowed).
-Then use Babel, OSPF, RIP, etc to find the path in your own network.
+- (Relatively Dangerous) Use OpenVPN, WireGuard, etc., to create less than tunnels, but make sure there is a path between any two servers (intermediate nodes allowed).
+Then use Babel, OSPF, RIP, etc., to find the path in your own network.

 - Some real examples are available at How to Kill the DN42 Network.

-- When BGP routing information are forwarded by Babel, OSPF, RIP, information such as source, route length and BGP communities are all lost.
+- When BGP routing information is forwarded by Babel, OSPF, RIP, information such as source, route length, and BGP communities are all lost.

 - In short: you will hijack the whole DN42.